 The MES (Manufacturing Execution System) software is a production control software.
 It is a system for executing, managing and monitoring the production in progress in the workshop.

 Its role is to supervise machines and operators by providing complete traceability of manufacturing information.

 The MES software follows the « Know, Analyse and Improve » scheme, common to all continuous improvement initiatives.

-The term MES, Manufacturing Execution System, was created by the M.E.S.A and formalized in the ISA95 standard.
-It defines 11 key elements that a MES solution must address.
+The term MES was created by the M.E.S.A and formalised in the ISA95 standard, through 11 key functions that a solution must address.

-The 2000s saw the massive deployment of ERP (Enterprise Resources Planning) across all industry, which made it possible to plan and optimize the supply chain.
+In the 2000s, the massive deployment of ERP (Enterprise Resource Planning) in industry made it possible to plan and optimise the supply chain.